 Walk & Talk Sessions:

 My office is located adjacent to the Sammamish River Trail in Marymoor Park.
-This is an option for individuals who are more comfortable in an outdoor setting and/or prefer incorporating movement into sessions.
+This is an option for individuals who are interested in exploring integration of nature therapy, are more comfortable in an outdoor setting, and/or prefer incorporating movement into sessions.
+(Weather permitting).

 This service accommodates those who are located in the area but have challenging schedules, or have difficulty arranging transportation to the office.